The Best Market Price Approach For Your Business & Customers 🏬

 Generally, the GBB responds to the psyche of the consumer.
 According to the latest research, three options is the ideal amount to have in your price structure.
 Any more is a distraction; any less is too restrictive.

 On the good, better, best market price approach scale, the first is the basic option.
 The basic ‘good’ offer gives customers the standard features (no frills but still good value).
-It upgrades; to the other scales.
+It can upgrade to the other scales.

-Never try to give too many freebies away or discount the basic, good package.
-Discounting ‘good’ options, even more, will only make shoppers demand more discounts and freebies; and depreciate the entire range.
-Discounts on good options de-value the better and best options as well.
+Never try to give too many freebies away or discount the basic ‘good’ package.
+In effect, discounting ‘good’ options, even more, will only make shoppers demand more discounts and freebies.
+You’ll end up depreciating the entire range.
+When you discount on good options, you’ll devalue the better and best options as well.

+Another way to improve your price architecture is to explain clearly what customers will be missing out on if they downgrade.
 Try spreading the features through all the three packages.
 The best features should be in the premium level along with the middle and basic level.

 Using the Market Price Approach Test Pilot

-Try using a test pilot pricing approach to see what features your customers prefer and categorise to specific customer groups according to the value of your products or services (i.e., price-sensitive, average shopper, high-value shopper).
+Another way to test your price architecture is to use a test pilot pricing approach.
+Pilot tests help you see what features your customers prefer and categorise offers to specific customer groups according to the value of your products or services (i.e., price-sensitive, average shopper, high-value shopper).

-- Fixed pricing coupled with blanket promotions can drive consumers away from businesses; – even if their offers are very good.
+Fixed pricing coupled with blanket promotions can drive consumers away from businesses, even if their offers are very good.

 Or, feel free to call me on (2) 91994523

 Alternatively, subscribe to Taylor Wells pricing channel now and get an update as soon as a new video is released.